-base facilities or on host nation support.
+In retrospect the seaborne/airborne concept appears to have been well suited to British defence needs, as they were perceived in the early 1960s.
+The concept articulated an approach to expeditionary operations that emphasised the need to exploit the different capabilities of air and sea transported forces in order to develop a robust intervention capability able to cater for a wide range of circumstances.
+The concept was based on a recognition that political imperatives would impinge on military plans.
+Seaborne and airborne forces would need to be available at short notice and be able to operate without undue reliance on local base facilities or on host nation support.
 Given the potential of enemy forces, subversive activity or political circumstances to deny access, they would also need the ability to fight their way in, albeit not against the strongest opposition without the aid of allies.
-Kuwait 1961 illustrated the necessity for the kind of capabilities identified by the concept.
-Later plans and operations, such as intervention in Tanganvika in 1964 or the various plans to intervene in Zanzibar, also in 1964, further demonstrated the value of mobile and flexible forces able to respond effectively to unforeseen challenges.84 It was the mid-tolate 1960s before the amphibious and air transport capabilities that were required to support the seaborne/airborne reached maturity and the concept had been incorporated into a new Manual of Joint Warfare.
+Operation Vantage illustrated the necessity for the kind of capabilities identified by the concept.
+Later plans and operations, such as intervention in Tanganyika in 1964 or the various plans to intervene in Zanzibar, also in 1964, further demonstrated the value of mobile and flexible forces able to respond effectively to unforeseen challenges.84 It was the midto-late 1960s before the amphibious and air transport capabilities that were required to support the seaborne/airborne reached maturity and the concept was been incorporated into a new Manual of Joint Warfare.
 Unfortunately by this time the policy that the concept had been designed to support had begun to change.
 This did not invalidate the logic of the seaborne/airborne concept, but it did make it appear less relevant to British defence needs.

 Expeditionary operations were to remain out of vogue in British defence policy until the end of the Cold War prompted another change in strategic priorities.
-Once again the armed forces in general, and the Navy in particular, sought to define a 'new' role for themselves providing flexible military options beyond Europe.
-At the strategic and operational levels there are obvious similarities between the principles that lav behind the seaborne/airborne concept and those articulated by the Royal Navy today.
+Once again the armed forces in general, and the navy in particular, sought to define a 'new' role for themselves providing flexible military options beyond Europe.
+At the strategic and operational levels there are obvious similarities between the principles that lay behind the seaborne concept and those articulated by the Royal Navy today.
 Both approaches focus on the need to maintain flexible forces to deal with unpredictable challenges.

 Both also stress the requirement for a joint approach to achieve a synergy between land, sea and air forces, and place an emphasis on maintaining specialist capabilities at high readiness.
 Both approaches also require significant investment in new equipment.
-Both the seaborne/airborne concept and Littoral Manoeuvre focus on the need to provide intervention in small and medium-scale operations with an acceptance that large-scale operations against sophisticated opposition will only be countenanced with the assistance of allies.
+Both the seaborne/airborne concept and Littoral Manoeuvre focus on the need to provide intervention in small and medium scale operations with an acceptance that large scale operations against sophisticated opposition will only be countenanced with the assistance of allies.